 The first of the Ten Commandments forbids us from worshipping anyone other than the one true God (Exodus 20:2-6).
 In Revelation 7:11 we read the following: “And all the angels stood round the throne and round the elders and four living creatures, and they fell on their faces before the throne and worshipped God.”
 Here we see the residents of heaven worshipping the one true God.

 The Greek word rendered as worship is proskuneo (πrοσεκύνησαν).
 It literally means worshipped.
 The following New Testament verses use the same Greek word in relation to Jesus:

-and said, “Hail!”
-And they came up and took hold of His feet and
+Jesus met them and said, “Hail!”
+And they came up and took hold of His feet

 2. Now the eleven disciples went to Galilee, to the mountain to which Jesus had directed them.
 And when they saw Him they worshipped Him (Matthew 28:16-17).

 3. And those in the boat worshipped Him, saying, “Truly you are the Son of God” (Matthew 14:33).

 Conclusion; Scripture tells us we can only worship the one true God.
 Scripture also tells us that we can worship Jesus.
 Thus Jesus must be God.
 Acts 5:3-4 tells us that lying to the Holy Spirit is lying to God.
 In 2 Corinthians 3:17 we are told that the Lord is the Spirit.
 Finally in Hebrews 3:7-9 the Holy Spirit claims to be God:

 Therefore as the Holy Spirit says, “Today when you hear His voice, do not harden your hearts as in the rebellion, on the day of testing in the wilderness, where your fathers put me to the test and saw my works for forty years.